-- 1. A completed American Dietetic Association (A.D.A.)
-Supervised Practice Program Application Form, and pages A, B, C and N of the Simmons application, a personal statement (see page B for instructions) and the Certification of Finances Form (for non-US citizens only). - 2.
+- 1. A completed SNHS electronic application and all supporting paper materials including the Certification of Finances Form (for non-US citizens only). - 2.
 Three letters of recommendation (in sealed, signed envelopes) from individuals able to comment on the academic ability, work experience, leadership potential, character and personality of the applicant.
 At least two letters should be from a food and nutrition instructor.
-The American Dietetic Association (A.D.A) Supervised Practice Program Application recommendation form is required. - 3.
-Verification of completion of Didactic Program in Dietetics approved by the Commission on Accreditation for Dietetics Education of the American Dietetics Association or the Declaration of Intent to Complete Didactic Program.
+An Identification Form, a Rating Form and a written recommendation are required. - 3.
+Verification of completion of Didactic Program in Dietetics approved by the Accreditation Council for Education in Nutrition and Dietetics of the American Dietetics Association or the Declaration of Intent to Complete Didactic Program.
 (In the latter instance, the verification statement must be received before the student enters the program.); a final academic transcript with a degree conferral and date must be received before the student enters the program. - 4.
-A non-refundable \$50 application fee, made payable to Simmons College.

-- 5. Official academic transcripts from all undergraduate and graduate academic institutions attended (including official transcripts for study abroad) whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
+A non-refundable \$50 application fee. (unless an appropriate application fee waiver code is included). - 5.
+Official academic transcripts from all undergraduate and graduate academic institutions attended (including official transcripts for study abroad) whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
 Applicants who are completing an undergraduate degree in the year of application must submit the most recent term grades.
 If official transcripts are not available, students should submit copies of their grade reports but an official transcript is required to finalize the admission process. - 6.
 Applicants who have studied abroad must submit academic documents in the native language as well as official English translations (not by the applicant, family member or friends).
-Additionally, academic records may need to be evaluated by an agency as specified by the School of Nursing and Health Sciences. - 7.
-In addition, the following should be sent directly to the School of Health Sciences by the appropriate testing agency:
+Additionally, academic records may need to be evaluated by an agency as specified by the School of Nursing and Health Sciences.